“Das isch GC, di ewigi Nummer Eis

 FC Zurich were founded in the summer of 1896 by former members of the two local clubs FC Turicum and FC Excelsior.
 Another club FC Victoria joined shortly thereafter.

-The debut game was in 1896 an event that saw the team play in the same colours as Grasshoppers.
-These days FC Zurich use a predominantly white kit although both clubs unusually for city rivals play in blue and white and are known for these colours.
+The debut game was in 1896 an event that saw the team play in the same colors as Grasshoppers.
+These days FC Zurich use a predominantly white kit although both clubs (unusually for city rivals) play in blue and white.

 Only 10 years separate these two city rivals, and while Grasshoppers were historically known as the club of the elite and academia (and FCZ were known as the club of the working-class) this is simply not the case anymore.